ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 # Intro: the Ebbe Nielsen Challenge

 The [GBIF Ebbe Nielsen Challenge](https://www.gbif.org/news/4TuHBNfycgO4GEMOKkMi4u/six-winners-top-the-2018-ebbe-nielsen-challenge) is an annual incentive prize that seeks to inspire innovative applications of open-access biodiversity data by scientists, informaticians, data modelers, cartographers and other experts.
-It happened that our _checklist recipe_ was worth of the first prize.
-This blogpost will explain you how we standardize _checklist_ data using R and the tools we used to afford such result.
+It happened that our _checklist recipe_ was worth of wo-winning the first prize.
+This blogpost will explain you how we standardize _checklist_ data using R and the open source tools we used to afford such result.

 # Background

 ## What is GBIF?

-GBIF — the [Global Biodiversity Information Facility](https://www.gbif.org/what-is-gbif) — is an international network and research infrastructure funded by the world’s governments and aimed at providing anyone, anywhere, open access to data about all types of life on Earth.
+GBIF — the [Global Biodiversity Information Facility](https://www.gbif.org/what-is-gbif) — is an international network and research infrastructure funded by the world’s governments and aimed at providing anyone, anywhere, **open access** to data about all types of life on Earth.

 ## What are checklists?

-Checklists are datasets providing a catalogue or list of named organisms, or **taxa**.
+Checklists are datasets providing a catalogue of named organisms, or **taxa**.
 They contain typically information along taxonomic, geographic, and thematic lines, or some combination of the three.
 Checklists function as a rapid summary or baseline inventory of taxa in a given context.
-The _recipe_ has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the Tracksing Invasive Alien Species ([TrIAS](http://www.trias-project.be/)) project, an open data-driven framework to support policy on invasive species.
+The _recipe_ has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the Tracksing Invasive Alien Species ([TrIAS](http://www.trias-project.be/)) project, an open data-driven framework to support Belgian federal policy on invasive species.
 We think it will be useful to provide a well-documented workflow for others who want to publish this type of data.

 ## What is Darwin Core?